bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 Let's look closely at the command above:

 * `bacalhau docker run`: call to bacalhau

 * `--gpu 1`: No of GPUs

 * `ghcr.io/bacalhau-project/examples/stable-diffusion-gpu:0.0.1`: the name and the tag of the docker image we are using

-* `../outputs`: path to output
+* `../outputs`: path to the output

-* `python main.py`: execute script
+* `python main.py`: execute the script

 The Bacalhau command passes a prompt to the model and generates an image in the outputs directory.
 The main difference in the example below compared to all the other examples is the addition of the `--gpu X` flag, which tells Bacalhau to only schedule the job on nodes that have `X` GPUs free.
 You can [read more about GPU support](https://docs.bacalhau.org/running-node/gpu/#gpu-node-configuration) in the documentation.

 :::tip
 This will take about 5 minutes to complete and is mainly due to the cold-start GPU setup time.
 This is faster than the CPU version, but you might still want to grab some fruit or plan your lunchtime run.